-Christine is sharing tips for what to buy when your finances are tight and you only have a $20 grocery budget for the week.
+Use these tips for what to buy when your finances are tight, so you can stretch a $20 grocery budget for the week.

-There have been many times in my life, especially when we are living paycheck to paycheck like a lot of folks, that I found myself with a very small grocery budget.
+There have been many times in my life, especially when I was living paycheck to paycheck when I was younger, that I found myself with a very small grocery budget.
 Even as low as $20 at times.
 This feeling of food insecurity is incredibly stressful.
 If you find yourself in it, you may be wondering what you should buy when you only have $20 for food to feed your family for the week.
 Here are some ways to stretch The $20 Grocery Budget as far as possible and what you should get at the store to provide good meals.